Older Buildings: Common Slate Roof Problems

 Slate is very durable and can be expected to last for up to 100 years or more.
 In Scotland, slate is traditionally fixed to timber sarking boards using a single nail at the head of the slate.
 The top edges of the slate are trimmed to form ‘shoulders’.
 This allows individual slates to be swung to one side to allow access to remove and replace any broken slate without disrupting those surrounding it.

 Look for a gap in the pattern of the slate covering or slates sitting in gutters.
 This is generally the result of bad weather.
-Slates cracked by wind uplift.
+Keep an eye out for slates cracked by wind uplift.

 If you have a number of broken, fractured slates or pieces coming off the roof or into the gutter the slate may be reaching the end of its useful life and becoming ‘soft’.
 As a natural stone, slate will absorb water over a very long time and eventually start to break.